eoscanada/msig-and-permissions/README.md

 # Multisig and Permissions

 In this repository, we will provide examples of yaml files that can be used to craft a custom permission structure for your EOSIO account.
+There is also a walkthrough on how to collect signatures using [eosc](https://eosc.app) and the `eosio.msig` contract.

 To help further your knowledge around msig and permissions, be sure to read through our series "Multisig and Permissions on EOSIO - a Comprehensive Guide"